The Best Pub Food in Every State

 While it’s housed in a former funeral parlor, Brewery Vivant is as lively as can be, and they infuse their passion into their French and Belgian-inspired food menu as much as to their rustic but refined beers.
 Try the luxurious bone marrow board, and pair it with the brewery’s Farm Hand farmhouse ale made with Michigan wheat and their house yeast strain.

-Day Block Brewing, Minnesota
+Day Block Brewing, Minneapolis

 The Pig & Pint, Jackson